killthebuddh4/gadfly-go/README.md

 name that is defined each time the lambda is called.
 Parameters are declared between `|` characters.
 If the lambda takes zero parameters, the `|` characters must be omitted.
-The  __arguments__ to the lambda are the values of the expressions in the calling block bound to the lambda's parameters.
+The  __arguments__ to the lambda are the values of the expressions in the calling block (using the `@` keyword) bound to the lambda's parameters.
 An example:

 ```text
 def add